dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 ```

 This is because every Dhall integration includes a built-in interpreter capable
-of evaluating Dhall expressions, reducing them to plain data before further
+of evaluating Dhall expressions, reducing them to plain data before converting
-conversion.
+them further to the desired host language or file format.

-> **Exercise**: Save the above Dhall expression to a file named `example.dhall`
+> **Exercise:** Save the above Dhall expression to a file named `example.dhall`
 > and run:
 >
 > ```bash